In Search Of Yummy-ness

 • 1 teaspoon pumpkin spice

-• ⅛ teaspoon ground nutmeg optional (a pinch is fine)
+• ⅛ teaspoon ground nutmeg, (a small pinch), optional

 • ¼ teaspoon salt